volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 ```

 Statements are oriented to produce side effects.
 Statements do not return
 values.
-Statements side effects depends on program environment.
+Statement side effects depend on program environment.
 The above
 mentioned implies that **statements are not composable**.
 Given that statements
-produce side effects and depends on program environment the only way to compose
+produce side effects and depend on program environment the only way to compose
 statements is using program environment.
 The composition of statements via
 program environment is very unreliable and very difficult to reason about
 because the environment is changing with the execution of each statement.